Last Updated: April 2026 | Written for automation engineers and beginners learning PLC programming.

 The TON timer starts counting when the input condition becomes TRUE.
 After the preset time (PT) is reached, the timer output (Q) turns ON.
 If the input goes FALSE before the timer completes, it resets.

-Used for: Motor start delays, alarm delays, heating cycle timing, conveyor dwell time
+Used for: Motor start delays, alarm delays, heating cycle timing, conveyor dwell time.
+For complete timer coverage including TOF, RTO, and TP types, see our PLC Timer Guide.

 7. TOF Timer (Off-Delay)